hyperledger/indy-hipe/text/localized-messages/README.md

 language Bob speaks.
 But `note` might be worth localizing, in case Bob speaks French instead of English.

-The `@l10n` decorator may be added to the `note` field to meet this need:
+The `@l10n` decorator (so-named because "localization" has 10 letters between "l" and "n") may be added to the `note` field to meet this need:

 [![The @l10n decorator at field scope](field-scope.png)](field-scope.json)

-(If you are not familiar with *field decorators*, please review the [section about scope in the HIPE on decorators]( https://github.com/hyperledger/indy-hipe/blob/dc525a27d3b75d13d6f323e3f84785aa84094de9/text/decorators/README.md#decorator-scope
+(If you are not familiar with this notion of *field decorators*, please review the [section about scope in the HIPE on decorators]( https://github.com/hyperledger/indy-hipe/blob/dc525a27d3b75d13d6f323e3f84785aa84094de9/text/decorators/README.md#decorator-scope
 ).)